The C*-algebra of a twisted groupoid extension: Examples and applications

 Rieffel has introduced a notion of C*-algebraic deformation quantization and illustrated it by a number of examples in \cite{rie:Heisenberg}.
 On the other hand, Ramazan, generalizing Connes' tangent groupoid, has produced deformation quantization of Lie-Poisson manifolds by using groupoid techniques (see \cite{ram:thesis, lr:quantization}).
-Our \thmref{main} shows that the two approaches agree on some important examples.
-We consider here the basic example of a symplectic finite-dimensional real vector space $(V,\omega)$.
+Our \thmref{main} shows that the two approaches agree on the basic example of a symplectic finite-dimensional real vector space $(V,\omega)$.
 Then, for every $\hbar\in\R$, $\sigma_\hbar=e^{i\hbar\omega/2}$ is a $\t$-valued 2-cocycle on $(V,+)$.
 It is shown in \cite{rie:fields} that $\hbar\mapsto C^*(V,\sigma_\hbar)$ can be made into a continuous field of C*-algebras and in \cite{rie:actions} that it gives a C*-algebraic deformation quantization of the Lie-Poisson manifold $(V,\omega)$.

+\begin{prop} Let $(V,\omega)$ be a symplectic finite-dimensional real vector space.
+Then the sectional C*-algebra of the continuous field $\hbar\mapsto C^*(V,\sigma_\hbar)$ is isomorphic to the C*-algebra of the tangent groupoid over a Lagrangian subspace of $V$. \end{prop}

-Note that its sectional algebra can be viewed as a twisted groupoid C*-algebra $C^*(G,\Sigma)$, where $G$ is the trivial group bundle $\R\times V$ over $\R$ and $\Sigma$ is the twist defined by the 2-cocycle $\sigma(\hbar, .)=\sigma_\hbar$.
+\begin{proof} We first observe that the sectional algebra can be viewed as a twisted groupoid C*-algebra $C^*(G,\Sigma)$, where $G$ is the trivial group bundle $\R\times V$ over $\R$ and $\Sigma$ is the twist defined by the 2-cocycle $\sigma(\hbar, .)=\sigma_\hbar$.
 Let $V=L\oplus L'$ be a direct sum decomposition, where $L$ and $L'$ are complementary Lagrangian subspaces.
 This gives the extension

 The abelian group bundle $S=\R\times L$ satisfies the conditions of \defnref{twisted extension} with respect to the twisted groupoid $(G,\Sigma)$.
-Therefore, by \thmref{main}, $C^*(G,\Sigma)$ is isomorphic to $C^*(Z\rtimes (\R\times L'), \underline\Sigma)$, where $Z$ is the twisted spectrum and the twist $\underline\Sigma$ is obtained by the pushout construction.
+Therefore, by \thmref{main}, $C^*(G,\Sigma)$ is isomorphic to $C^*(Y\rtimes (\R\times L'), \underline\Sigma)$, where $Y$ is the twisted spectrum and the twist $\underline\Sigma$ is obtained by the pushout construction.
 Let us determine them explicitly.
 The action of $H=\R\times L'$ on $\Sigma_{|S}=\R\times L\times\t$ is given by

-Since $\Sigma_{|S}=\R\times L\times\t$, the twisted spectrum $Z$ is $\R\times\hat L$, where $\hat L$ denotes the dual group of the abelian locally compact group $L$.
-The action of $H$ on $Z$ is given by
+Since $\Sigma_{|S}=\R\times L\times\t$, the twisted spectrum $Y$ is $\R\times\hat L$, where $\hat L$ denotes the dual group of the abelian locally compact group $L$.
+The action of $H$ on $Y$ is given by

 and for $\hbar\in\R$, $\varphi_\hbar$ is the group homomorphism from $L'$ to $\hat L$ such that